Our Review Process

 Unfortunately, there isn't a perfect, one-size-fits-all, universal diet that can magically lower your blood sugar values when followed by any and all individuals with diabetes.
 A diet that is rigid or resorting to extreme crash diets or trending fads is neither ideal nor sustainable.
-However, there is a way to determine and personalize a diet plan using Precision Nutrition through a combination of multiple approaches that have been scientifically proven to yield the best long-term health benefits; thus making it the most Optimal Diabetes Diet for you.
+However, there is a way to determine and personalize a diet plan using Precision Nutrition through a combination of multiple approaches that have been scientifically proven to yield the best long-term health benefits; thus making it the most Optimal Diabetes Diet chart for you.

 Before getting into how CGM helps in determining an optimal diet plan, we must first get a basic understanding of Blood Glucose levels and how it affects your health.
 Blood sugar, also known as blood glucose, comes from the food you eat.
 Your body digests that food to create glucose; which at normal levels is a precious fuel for all cells in your body.
 The glucose that isn’t needed right away gets stored in cells for later use.
 Type 2 diabetes is a condition that’s characterized by higher levels of blood sugar than normal.
+Know about diabetes treatment.

 Over time, the excessive glucose from the unmanaged diabetes starts behaving like a slow-acting poison, damaging your body and leading to problems with your heart, kidneys, eyes, and blood vessels.
 High sugar levels also erode the ability of cells in your pancreas to make insulin, making the organ overcompensate resulting in high insulin levels and permanently damaging the pancreas over time.
 High levels of blood sugar can cause changes that leads to atherosclerosis or hardening of the blood vessels.